-years in architectural offices in London and Paris before setting up her own practice.
-Chrystall Architects, in 1967, Auckland Branch Award 1979.
+Lillian Chrystall graduated in 1947.
+She spent four years in architectural offices in London and Paris before setting up her own practice, Chrystall Architects, in New Zealand.
+She has continued to run her practice and raised three children.
+Awards: NZ Bronze Medal 1967, Auckland Branch Award 1979.

+Amanda Reynolds graduated in 1977.
+Worked in her own practice until 1980 when she travelled to London.
 She was a partner in a co-operative practice there for five years specialising in community orientated and institutional projects.
 Returning to New Zealand in 1987 she joined Hames Sharley a year later and is now one of two New Zealand directors working on large scale retail and urban design projects.
 She received an